gomorpheus/morpheus-docs/getting_started/maintenance/scaling.rst

 .. important:: When the ``morpheus-ctl reconfigure`` command detects changes on available memory/ram, it will restart the ``morpheus-ui`` service.

 The impact on Availability depends on the Morpheus Appliance Architecture.

 - Centralized Appliances
     Morpheus will be unavailable while the ``morpheus-ui`` restarts.
 - Distributed Appliances
     Zero-down time can be achieved by Reconfiguring one App Node at a time, with proper Front-End Load Balancer configuration.

+Horizontal Scaling
+^^^^^^^^^^^^^^^^^^

+Additional Morpheus App Nodes can be added at any time to Fully Distributed Architectures.

+- Configure Shared Storage paths for the new App Node(s)
+- Install, but do not run the ``morpheus-ctl reconfigure`` command on the new App Node(s), using the same Morpheus version as the existing Appliance nodes.
+- Copy the ``morphues.rb`` from an existing App Node to the new App Node(s)
+- Ensure permissions and network configuration for the new App Node(s) to access all MySQL and Elasticsearch nodes, and the RabbitMQ VIP.
+- Ensure permissions and network configuration for all required UI services and Integrations, such as network access to ESXi hosts over 443 for Hypervisor console and/or image transfers.
+- Add associated SSL files and configuration, of not on shared storage.
+- Reconfigure the new App Node(s) via ``morpheus-ctl reconfigure``
+- Verify UI startup succeeded
+- Add New App Node(s) to Front End Morpheus UI Load Balancer pool.

+During ``morpheus-ctl reconfigure``, the new App Node(s) will validate and be configured to use the existing tiers for the UI service.
+Upon successful reconfigure, the Morpheus service will be available on the App Node(s) with consistent data and capabilities.

+.. note:: No services, including ``morphues-ui``, are required to be shut down on existing nodes when adding new App Nodes